 People with disability are less likely to be employed.
-Nationally, the unemployment rate for people with autism spectrum disorders is 34.1 per cent, more than three times the rate for people with a disability (10.3 per cent) and almost eight times the rate of people without disability (4.6 per cent). | IXVIIII
+Nationally, the unemployment rate for people with autism spectrum disorders is 34.1 per cent, more than three times the rate for people with a

-4 Based on "equivalised" household income calculations, where all households are deemed to be the same size.
+&lt;sup>4 Based on "equivalised" household income calculations, where all households are deemed to be the same size.

 The ability to form and maintain social connections is integral to people's health and wellbeing.
 People with disability are less likely to participate in sporting activities or physical recreation, attend cultural events or venues than people without disability.
 Also, people with disability were less likely to have had daily face-to-face contact with family or friends living outside the household than a person without a disability, more likely to have cared for a person with a disability, long term health condition or old age in the last four weeks, more likely to experience some form of discrimination and more likely to assess their health as poor or fair.
-IXIX
+Ixix

 In Australia violence against women and girls with disabilities is far more extensive than amongst women and girls in the general population.
 Not only do they experience significantly higher levels of all forms of violence but the violence is more intense and frequent.
-Women and girls with disabilities are also subjected to violence by a greater number of perpetrators throughout their life. lixx
+Women and girls with disabilities are also subjected to violence by a greater number of perpetrators throughout their life.
+If the life of the l

-People with disability are nearly twice as likely (17.91 per cent) than people without disability (9.36 per cent) to experience violence; and violence from a previous or current partner is experienced by 16.52 per cent of people with disability contrasted to 8.74 per cent of people without disability.
+People with disability are nearly twice as likely (17.91 per cent) than people without disability (9.36 per cent) to experience violence; and violence from a previous or current partner is experienced by 16.52 per cent of people with disability contrasted to 8.74 per cent of people without disability. |xxi| a.

-47 per cent of adults with disability have experienced violence after the age of 15, compared with 36 per cent of adults without disability. bxii a.
 Carers of people with disability

+47 per cent of adults with disability have experienced violence after the age of 15, compared with 36 per cent of adults without disability. bxii